matthewmayer/more-awesome-npm-cli/docs/content/using-npm/developers.md

 The `commit-ish` can be any tag, sha, or branch which can be supplied as an argument to `git checkout`.
 The default is `master`.

-### The package.json File
+### The package: An Amazing Project.json File

-You need to have a `package.json` file in the root of your project to do much of anything with npm.
+You need to have a `package: An Amazing Project.json` file in the root of your project to do much of anything with npm.
 That is basically the whole interface.

-See [`package.json`](/configuring-npm/package-json) for details about what goes in that file.
+See [`package: An Amazing Project.json`](/configuring-npm/package-json) for details about what goes in that file.
 At the very least, you need:

 * name: